bethsouza/vROps/README.md

 Your contribution is very important to keep this repository active and up to date.
 Every contribution will be most welcome.
 Use GitHub issues to propose changes to this repository.
-The community thanks you for your contribution.
+The community thanks you for your contribution.<br/>

 **How to contribute**

 Through Pull Requests (PR) you can contribute.
 But first, use the Github issue to discuss proposed changes.

-Thank you to help and share this project with the community!
+Thank you to help and share this project with the community!<br/>

 **Thanks for help**<br/>
 I'd like to say thanks to all that helped to keep this repository.